Ukrainian literature: History of Ukrainian literary studies

 The first systematic collection of Ukrainian literary works was published in 1829 by Galician Greek Catholic priest Ivan Mohylnytsky in the appendix to his fundamental work on Ruthenian language.
 Mohylnytsky's list covered works created during the timespan starting from the Medieval era to the Early modern period and included legal documents, such as the Statutes of Lithuania, translations from the Bible, as well as texts by Ivan Kotliarevsky and other authors from Dnieper Ukraine.
 The narrative of Ukrainian literature's historical continuity was developed by Ivan Vahylevych in his Notes on Ruthenian Literature (1848), and in January 1849 a series of lectures on the topic was presented by Yakiv Holovatsky at Lviv University.
 Unlike Austrian-ruled Ukraine, the reviews of Ukrainian literature under Russian rule during that time were generally limited to contemporary works.
 An exception from this trend was the history of "Little Russian" literature by Ivan Pryzhov, which was translated into Ukrainian in 1869 by Anatole Vakhnianyn.

 The first academical works on the history of Ukrainian literature were created by Kiev Theological Academy professor and future member of the Ukrainian Academy of Sciences Nikolai Petrov, who in 1880 presented his overview of 18th century Ukrainian Baroque drama, and in 1884 published a study on Ukrainian literary works of the 19th century.
 Petrov's work led to the start of a discussion, which was nevertheless limited by Russian censorship.
 Russian imperial ideology claimed that the only future of literature in Ukrainian lands lay in union with Russia.
 In opposition to those claims, in 1892 Ivan Franko presented his own work dedicated to Ukrainian literature of the 16th-18th centuries.
 According to Franko, the chronology of Ukrainian literary process should be started not from 1798, but from the Medieval era.
 The publication of the History of Ruthenian Literature (1887-1893) by Lviv professor Omelian Ohonovsky further radicalized the discussion, with Russian scientists such as Alexander Pypin denying the claims of Ukrainian literature's line of descent from the literary works of Rus period.
-In 1909-1912 Bohdan Lepky, who then worked as professor of Ukrainian language and literature at the Jagiellonian University in Krakow, published two volumes deicated to the history of Ukrainian literature from the Medieval era and up to the times of Ivan Kotliarevsky; a third volume was destroyed in 1914 during the Russian invasion of Galicia.
+In 1909-1912 Bohdan Lepky, who then worked as professor of Ukrainian language and literature at the Jagiellonian University in Kraków, published two volumes deicated to the history of Ukrainian literature from the Medieval era and up to the times of Ivan Kotliarevsky; a third volume was destroyed in 1914 during the Russian invasion of Galicia.